Danielle-Morris-1/Sudden-Network-Slowdown/README.md

 * **PEAK Step:** Analyze, Act
 * **MITRE Tactics:** Execution, Persistence, Defense Evasion
 * **Techniques Expected / Validated:** PowerShell (T1059.001), Valid Accounts (T1078), Obfuscated Files/Scripts (T1027)
 * **What We Investigated:** We focused on the process execution details related to `portscan.ps1` to understand its launch time, initiating account, and command-line arguments.
 This helped confirm the nature of the execution and potential privilege escalation.
+Upon gaining access to the compromised device, the `portscan.ps1` PowerShell script was directly examined.

 * **Query Input 🔽**
     ```kql